mueprecious-stack/Cafe_sales/README.md

 ### Conclusion
 ---
 A remarkably small percentage of rows (0.26) was removed from 10,000 rows of the dataset, and will not affect analysis findings.
 The data is clean and ready for further analysis.
-I will continue to explore the provided dataset and perform further analysis in a forthcoming notebook.
+I will further explore the provided dataset and perform analysis in a forthcoming project.